Back to Top

 Alameda County Board of Education Roles & Responsibilities

-The County Board of Education provides leadership and citizen oversight for educational programs and services operated by the county office of education (COE), including services provided to school districts and the community.
+The County Board of Education provides leadership and citizen oversight for educational programs and services operated by the county Office of Education (COE), including services provided to school districts and the community.
 The primary objective of the County Board is to work with the County Superintendent of Schools to establish the direction and priorities for the COE and to provide leadership to support the success of public education.

 • Collaborate with the County Superintendent to ensure implementation of the shared vision, goals, and policies of the COE